Glossary

 How is clip retention rate different from completion rate?

-The terms are used interchangeably by most clippers and most platform analytics dashboards.
-Technically, completion rate refers to the percentage of viewers who watched 100% of the clip, while retention rate can refer to the average watch percentage across all viewers.
-TikTok's analytics shows both — a retention curve (watch percentage by second) and a completion percentage (viewers who reached the end).
-For practical purposes, optimizing either one improves the other.
+Most clippers and most platform dashboards use them interchangeably.
+Strictly, completion rate is the share of viewers who watched 100% of the clip, while retention rate is the average watch percentage across all viewers.
+TikTok's analytics shows both — a retention curve by second and a completion percentage.
+In practice, improving one improves the other, so the distinction rarely changes what you do next.

-What retention rate threshold triggers broader distribution on TikTok?
+What retention rate triggers broader distribution on TikTok?

 Put Clip Retention Rate to Work